Women in Mexico: Politics

-Although women comprise half of the Mexican population, they are generally absent from the highest ranks of political power.
+Although women comprise half of the Mexican population, they were historically underrepresented in the highest ranks of political power.
 They did not achieve the vote nationally until 1953.
-However, President Porfirio Díaz married Carmen Romero Rubio the young daughter of one of his cabinet ministers, Manuel Romero Rubio; she was an influential First Lady of Mexico during his long presidency, 1881–1911.
+However, President Porfirio Díaz married Carmen Romero Rubio, the daughter of one of his cabinet ministers, Manuel Romero Rubio; she was an influential First Lady of Mexico during his long presidency, 1881–1911.
 A few subsequent First Ladies took more visible roles in politics.
-The wife of President Vicente Fox (2000-2006), Marta Sahagún was an active member of the National Action Party and became the wife of Fox after she had served as his spokesperson.
+The wife of President Vicente Fox (2000–2006), Marta Sahagún was an active member of the National Action Party and became the wife of Fox after she had served as his spokesperson.
 Sahagún was criticized for her political ambitions, and she has stated that she will no longer pursue them.
 She was seen as undermining Fox's presidency.

 A political landmark in Mexico was the election of feminist and socialist Rosa Torre González to the city council of Mérida, Yucatán in 1922, becoming the first woman elected to office in Mexico.
 The state accorded women the vote shortly after the Mexican Revolution.
-During the presidency of Ernesto Zedillo (1994-2000), Rosario Green served as the Minister of Foreign Affairs, briefly served as Secretary General of the Institutional Revolutionary Party, and as a Mexican senator.
+During the presidency of Ernesto Zedillo (1994–2000), Rosario Green served as the Minister of Foreign Affairs, briefly served as Secretary General of the Institutional Revolutionary Party, and as a Mexican senator.
 Amalia García became the fifth woman to serve as governor of a Mexican state on September 12, 2004 (Zacatecas 2004–2010).
 Earlier women governors were Griselda Álvarez (Colima, 1979–1985), Beatriz Paredes (Tlaxcala, 1987–1992), Dulce María Sauri (Yucatán, 1991–1994), Rosario Robles Berlanga (Distrito Federal, 1999–2000).
 From 1989 to 2013, the head of the Mexican teachers' trade union was Elba Esther Gordillo, considered at one point the most powerful woman in Mexican politics.
 She was the first and so far only head of the largest union in Latin America; in 2013 she was arrested for corruption and was named by Forbes Magazine as one of the 10 most corrupt Mexicans of 2013.
 The Minister of Education in the government of Felipe Calderón was Josefina Vázquez Mota, so far the first and only woman to hold the position.
 She went on to become the presidential candidate for the National Action Party in 2018.
 First Lady Margarita Zavala wife of the former President of Mexico Felipe Calderón also ran as an independent candidate for the presidency of Mexico between October 12, 2017, and May 16, 2018.